German Car Specialists in

 Bosch Auto Service’s team of Bosch accredited technicians are highly qualified, allowing for the use of advanced diagnostic equipment within our centre.
 Using this, our technicians can take readings relevant to all aspects of a vehicle’s SRS airbag system, allowing for accurate insight, and prompt diagnosis.

 Our team of technicians are Bosch trained and accredited.
 Their unparalleled knowledge and technical expertise guarantee a high standard of workmanship.

 Bosch Auto Services guarantee our use of only high-quality or manufacturer-approved parts where required for airbag fault repair, helping ensure the safety of your vehicle at a fraction of dealership costs.

 Over 40 Years of Experience

 Bosch Auto Services is built on a foundation of extensive experience within the automotive repair and servicing industry.

-Bosch Auto Service are proud to offer a prompt airbag fault diagnosis and repair service, helping you get back on the road with a renewed sense of confidence in your vehicle.
+Bosch Auto Service is proud to offer a prompt airbag fault diagnosis and repair service in Hitchin, Hertfordshire, helping you get back on the road with a renewed sense of confidence in your vehicle.

 Our team are able to offer advanced diagnostic services across all major vehicle models.
 In the case of an unexpected airbag fault, Bosch Auto Services will investigate using a sophisticated data collection unit, from which codes corresponding to specific faults within the vehicle’s airbag SRS system may be drawn and analysed.
 This allows technicians to accurately and promptly trace faults to the source, whether they exist within the vehicle’s physical parts, or as an error in the vehicle’s complex SRS system.